rOpenGov/psData/README.Rmd

 Functions include:

+- `DpiGet`: a function to download the [Database of Political Institutions](http://go.worldbank.org/2EAGGLRZ40) data set.
+It keeps specified variables and creates a standard country ID variable that can be used for merging the data with other data sets.

 - `PolityGet`: a function to download the [Polity IV](http://www.systemicpeace.org/polity/polity4.htm) data set.
 It keeps specified variables and creates a standard country ID variable that can be used for merging the data with other data sets.

-- `DpiGet`: a function to download the [Database of Political Institutions](http://go.worldbank.org/2EAGGLRZ40) data set.
-It keeps specified variables and creates a standard country ID variable that can be used for merging the data with other data sets.
+- `RRCrisisGet`: download and combine Reinhart and Rogoff's (2010) crisis dummy variables into one data frame.

 - `WinsetCreator`: Creates the winset (W) and a modified version of the selectorate (S) variable from [Bueno de Mesquita et al. (2003)](http://www.nyu.edu/gsas/dept/politics/data/bdm2s2/Logic.htm) using the most recent data available from Polity IV and the Database of Political Institutions.

+Other functions that might be useful to people working with political science data:

+- `CountryID`: Function for creating standardised country names and ID variables.
+This builds on [countrycode](https://github.com/vincentarelbundock/countrycode) and includes extra capabilities for reporting and dealing with duplicates.

 ---